SCIInstitute/dSpaceX/preprocessor/README.md

 # dSpaceX Pre-processing Tool
 The dSpaceX pre-processing tool is intended to make dSpaceX more user friendly.
-The pre-processing tool takes a JSON file as input and outputs the files that the dSpaceX server and UI require.
+The pre-processing tool takes a JSON file as input and outputs the files that the dSpaceX server and UI require which includes:
+- The config.yaml which specifics the location and format of the processed data.
+- A distance matrix between the design shape representations.
+- The 2D embeddings of the design shape representations.
+The default embeddings are t-SNE, MDS, and Isomap.
+- Thumbnails of the design shape representations.
+- (TODO) The Morse-Smale decomposition.
+- (TODO) The interpolation models for design prediction.

 The JSON file needs to specify the location of the original data, including, the input parameters, the quantities of interest, and the design shape representation (usually these are images or volumes).
 Below we describe how to use the tool and the functionality a long with helpful examples.

 This README assumes you have already cloned the dSpaceX repository.

 ## Setup